Note

 Example on how to use agent grouping in a multi-agent environment (the two-step game from the QMIX paper).

-- How to set up multi-agent training vs a PettingZoo environment:
+- How to set up multi-agent training versus a PettingZoo environment:

 Example on how to use RLlib to learn in PettingZoo multi-agent environments.